 “What do you mean by proper?
 If the kebaya has to be properly worn by the ladies, why don’t you look at some of the ladies who clad it with jeans, or those who don’t even comb their hair the nyonya way?”
 Alex ended his thought and decided to take a nap as he was starting to feel lethargic.

 Nothing happened after his father had called him.
 No one talked about kebayas and his mother did not mention the topic either.
 Life went on as usual for Alex and his family although Alex kept looking for vintage kebayas in the antique shops at Campbell Street for his personal collection.
 He did however stop wearing them at social functions.
 He still cherished the beauty of the kebaya that he collected, carefully hand washing and folding them the way he had seen from his grandmother and mother.
-He learnt that the kebayas can be preserved for a long time if they are kept folded; to hang a kebaya will alter the shape of it – particularly the shoulder part – as the kebaya is starched before it is dried under the sun.
+He learned that the kebayas can be preserved for a long time if they are kept folded; to hang a kebaya will alter the shape of it – particularly the shoulder part – as the kebaya is starched before it is dried under the sun.
 Alex admired the old school wisdom and finally got to practise the methods by himself, keeping his collections in two huge storage boxes.
-Of course, his father never expected Alex would continue indulging in such “feminine affair” after the call was made.
+Of course, his father never expected Alex would continue indulging in such a “feminine affair” after the call was made.

 After being away for six months, Alex went home.
 The plaque on the door was crossed with two white stickers.
-The altar offered to the Goddess of Mercy and the family’s ancestral altar were covered with white cloths.
+The altar offered to the Goddess of Mercy and the family’s ancestral altar was covered with white cloths.
 Even the television was covered because people believed that the television or any mirroring object would reflect the soul of the deceased – which might not bring peace to the deceased as the old folks claimed.
 Alex’s mother had suffered from systemic lupus erythematosus for the past 20 years, and she could not make it when the disease recurred for the fifth time.

 Many of the relatives turned up to the funeral to offer prayers and comforts.
 Sounds of chanting and the smell of incense occupied the living room.
 There were many faces that Alex could not recognise.
 Alex’s father remained quiet at the corner of the living room and his eyes looked empty over his wife’s coffin.

 “I did not know mum had such a massive number of extended family members and friends,” murmured Alex while bowing himself to all visitors.
 His eyes could barely open due to the heavy smoke from burning incense papers and the many joss sticks offered.
 His eyes were filled with tears and Alex was confused whether those were from burning incense or sadness as he could not stop himself from sobbing since he reached home the day before.
-He started to feel numb and exhausted from the kneeling and crying.
+He started to feel numb and exhausted from kneeling and crying.
 He excused himself and went to the kitchen to wash his face.